 If any of that was confusing, I think this video will explain what I’m trying to do.

-If you watched the video above, you know I already made the switch and started building my looping seasonal automation.
-But I took some very deliberate steps when making the big switch.
+If you watched the video above, you already know I switched and started building my automations.
+But I took some deliberate steps when making the big switch.

 1. Created Lists and Basic Automations for New Subscribers